Diegovh03/Diegovh03/README.md

 Hi there 👋

 My name is Diego Valdivia, an Environmental Engineer with over 5 years of experience in the energy, mining, and metallurgical sectors.
-I've extensively utilized various software and tools for environmental analysis and modeling across diverse scenarios, including ArcGIS, Terrset, Aermod, among others.
+I've extensively utilized various software and tools for environmental analysis and modeling across diverse scenarios, including ArcGIS, LCA, Terrset, Aermod, among others.

 I recently embarked on enhancing my skills in data analysis using Python for modeling purposes.
 I'm eager to contribute to cutting-edge research in environmental science and make a positive impact on sustainability initiatives.